ScottMWeiss/ScottMWeiss.github.io/index.md

 **Reflection:**  Some aspects that I learned were more learning how coding in Kotlin worked and how that interacted with the tool being used to help create the graph, and became more familiar with the new coding style, as well as how to implement new features into Android Studio and how those could be used within the program, which will be helpful moving into the next enhancement with implementing a new database.

 Some challenges that were faced were mainly issues with the tool itself.
 It’s unclear where the underlying issues reside, as a lot of the code base of the tool seems to be from years ago being the latest release is from 2019 so it’s possible there’s compatibility issues with the more modern version of Android Studio, but trying to implement certain aspects were problematic to say the least.
 One example is I was using test data when initially trying to make sure the created code itself worked before reading data from the database.
 The x-axis labels would refuse to show up or the code would produce array out of bounds errors if the amount of test data was too small, something I only learned about from an offhand GitHub issue page comment about a week later after multiple attempts to get it to work that wasn’t even about that specific issue.
 I was using sample arrays of about five entries to initially test the graph, and apparently using about 10 or more data entries in the arrays magically caused it to start working better.
 Some design choices had to be limited, some attempts to design the graph in certain ways were leading to some of the errors like the out of bounds errors that came up, and it’s still unclear why those issues persisted even after spending too much time researching more into the tool itself, so I had to settle for what I was able to get out of it, even after having to rollback and use an older version of the tool in order to get it to function.

+The original course outcome this meant to achieve was the following:

+3. Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices.

+I believe this enhancement met this course outcome, as well as helped meet a couple others as well, being:

+2. Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.

+4. Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.

+As it delivered in terms of visually communicating a clean graph through concise code that used unique tools to implement a solution to a problem.

 [Original Artifact](https://github.com/ScottMWeiss/CS499/blob/main/Artifact%202%20-%20Algorithms%20and%20Data%20Structures/Original%20Artifact/WeissCS360Files.zip) | [Full Narrative](https://github.com/ScottMWeiss/CS499/blob/main/Artifact%202%20-%20Algorithms%20and%20Data%20Structures/Enhanced%20Artifact/CS%20499%20-%20Milestone%20Three%20Enhancement%20Two%20Narrative%20-%20Weiss.docx) | [Enhanced Artifact](https://github.com/ScottMWeiss/CS499/blob/main/Artifact%202%20-%20Algorithms%20and%20Data%20Structures/Enhanced%20Artifact/WeissCS499EnhancementTwo.zip)